Burial and funeral customs are the methods and ceremonies used in the disposing

 Early Christians adopted the custom of putting the feet toward the east so that at

 the resurrection the reborn might hurry toward the sunrise.
-Many primitive peoples
+Many primitive

 In former times almost every cemetery had elaborate and impressive tombstones.